Bauchi Nigeria Travel Guide

 Handshakes find common use.
 Men typically shake hands with men, and women with women.
 A nod or a verbal greeting works between genders when unsure.
 Polite inquiries about well-being are appreciated.

-Conservative dress holds significance in Bauchi, especially for women travelers.
+Conservative dress holds significance in Bauchi, especially for women.
 Shoulders and knees require covering.
 When visiting mosques, women adorn head coverings.
-This demonstrates respect for religious sites and local modesty.
+This demonstrates respect for holy sites and local modesty.

 During meals traditional meals with fingers, use your right hand.
 Tipping finds appreciation but does not carry a mandatory status.
 Consider 5-10% for commendable service.